hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

   explicitly specified, otherwise to an implementation-defined value.
   The values of the map is string form of the 'quantity' k8s type: https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apimachinery/pkg/api/resource/quantity.go

+The `volume_mounts` block supports:

+* `mount_path` -
+  (Required)
+  Path within the container at which the volume should be mounted.
+Must not contain ':'.

+* `name` -
+  (Required)
+  This must match the Name of a Volume.

+The `volumes` block supports:

+* `name` -
+  (Required)
+  Volume's name.

+* `secret` -
+  (Required)
+  The secret's value will be presented as the content of a file whose name is defined in the item path.
+If no items are defined, the name of the file is the secret_name.
+  Structure is documented below.

+The `secret` block supports:

+* `secret_name` -
+  (Required)
+  The name of the secret in Cloud Secret Manager.
+By default, the secret is assumed to be in the same project.
+  If the secret is in another project, you must define an alias.
+  An alias definition has the form:
+  <alias>:projects/<project-id|project-number>/secrets/<secret-name>.
+  If multiple alias definitions are needed, they must be separated by commas.
+  The alias definitions must be set on the run.googleapis.com/secrets annotation.

+* `items` -
+  (Optional)
+  If unspecified, the volume will expose a file whose name is the secret_name.
+  If specified, the key will be used as the version to fetch from Cloud Secret Manager and the path will be the name of the file exposed in the volume.
+When items are defined, they must specify a key and a path.
+  Structure is documented below.

+The `items` block supports:

+* `key` -
+  (Required)
+  The Cloud Secret Manager secret version.
+  Can be 'latest' for the latest value or an integer for a specific version.

+* `path` -
+  (Required)
+  The relative path of the file to map the key to.
+  May not be an absolute path.
+  May not contain the path element '..'.
+  May not start with the string '..'.

 - - -